RotemEZ/ECG-Arrhythmia-Classification/README.md

 ---

-> *This project was developed at Ben-Gurion University as part of the "Advanced Machine Learning Workshop".*
+> *This project was developed at Ben-Gurion University as part of the "Data Science & Big Data in the Industry".*